jamesturk/scrapeghost/docs/usage.md

     `CleanHTML` is always applied first, as it is part of the default preprocessors list.

-You can add your own preprocessors by passing a list of callables to the `extra_preprocessors` parameter of `SchemaScraper`.
+You can add your own preprocessors by passing a list to the `extra_preprocessors` parameter of `SchemaScraper`.

 ```python
 scraper = SchemaScraper(schema, extra_preprocessors=[CSS("table")])